 Leaves should ideally coincide with the start and end of a session.
 A leave should therefore begin on the first day of term, for a period of four, eight or twelve months.
 The degree time limit will be extended by the number of sessions that the student is on leave.
-If it is necessary for a leave to begin in mid-session, it is necessary to discuss with the Graduate Coordinator or Graduate Administrator.
+If it is necessary for a leave to begin in mid-session, it is necessary to contact the Director of Student Services at the School of Graduate Studies to make special arrangements.